Beyond the code: Hiring for cultural. Register now

 Alert routing with incident.io becomes powerful and simple when using Catalog expressions for dynamic routing.
 We recommend using as few routes as possible.
 This approach keeps your configuration across the organization simpler and more consistent, while allowing us to group your alerts more effectively.

-If we notice you creating multiple or overlapping alert routes, we'll now inform you and guide you towards using fewer, more efficient routes.
+If we notice you creating multiple or overlapping alert routes, we'll now inform you and guide you toward using fewer, more efficient routes.

 When creating escalations from your alerts, you often want to dynamically escalate based on an alert attribute.
 Previously, this process was somewhat hidden, requiring you to click the lightning bolt icon and define an expression.
 Now, we automatically suggest available options.
 If you need a more advanced expression, you can still create one manually.